 - The shot is too shaky and unstable.

 - The shot is too dark or too bright to tell what’s going on.

 - The shot doesn’t take up the majority of the frame.

 Because of their up-close look, close-ups can be easy shots to mess up.
 In terms of focal length alone you really need to find the right lens and depth of field to put your desired part of the shot squarely in focus, which can be tricky depending on your lighting and desired looks.

-Furthermore, unless you want to create a chaotic and disorienting effect, adding any amount of movement at all to a close-up shot can be quite tricky — especially when shooting on the longer lenses often needed to get such a shallow DoF look.
+Furthermore, unless you want to create a chaotic and disorienting effect, adding any amount of camera movement at all to a close-up shot can be quite tricky — especially when shooting on the longer lenses often needed to get such a shallow DoF look.